In order of appearance:

 - Brother EP5 – The latest and final(?) thermal added to the collection, this one is super-clean, has a dark imprint (burn?), and sports a nice pica typeface.
 My first shopgoodwill.com win, at $30.50 this was a great bargain.
 The cover is scratched and dirty, but TLC can deal with that… someday.
 One mustn’t be too vain.
 Now to find a home for the

 - Royal Futura 800 – After hearing good things about this typer, I knew I wanted–needed one in my collection.
 A last second bid on eBay totaling $80 with shipping brought this two-tone grey beauty with red accents home to me.
 Complete with a dark tan leatherette case, key, and home-made replacement handle, after cleaning this 1959 boy up, he is likely to become a favorite.
-The ribbon has a surprisingly dark imprint, and this machine sports a nice elite typeface.
-Watch his homecoming here.
+The ribbon has a surprisingly dark imprint, and this machine sports a nice elite typeface. watch

 - Royal Quiet De Luxe – At $100 including shipping from shopgoodwill.com, this was another must-have for the collection.
 Dressed in brown with green keys, this charmer will need a good cleaning before becoming another favorite.
 He’s not as perfect as the Futura, but I finally understand what a “quiet” typewriter sounds like.